 1. Robert Reed (Mike Brady)

 Mike Brady was the wise architect patriarch who was actually named “Father of the Year” by a local newspaper after Marcia submitted an essay.
 And although Robert Reed apparently had qualms with his role, he still brought professionalism to the show and set the stage for a piece of television history.

-His personal life is complex, Reed was married in 1954 and had a daughter before divorcing in 1959.
+His personal life was complex.
+Reed was married in 1954 and had a daughter before divorcing in 1959.
 The reason for the divorce?
-Reed was a closeted gay man, even Florence Henderson noticed early on that he appeared uncomfortable acting romantically with her, and later, he admitted the truth to her privately.
+He was a closeted gay man; even Florence Henderson noticing early on that he appeared uncomfortable acting romantically with her, and later, he admitted the truth to her privately.

 2. Florence Henderson (Carol Brady)

 Carol is the matriarch who always comes through for the kids, and while she is the typical homemaker, she’s kind of anything but… she’s a freelance writer, sculptor, and a singer — which she definitely passed down to the children!
 Florence Henderson was born Valentine’s Day 1934 in Dale, Indiana to a tobacco sharecropper father and homemaker mother.
 Lloyd J. Schwartz, whose father created both Gilligan’s Island and The Brady Bunch, comments, “Her father was 61 when she was born.
 I met all of her relatives and they were nothing like Florence.
 Florence had left that kind of community and moved to New York and became a very sophisticated kind of person.
 Well, they were not sophisticated.
 I don’t want to be disparaging in terms of hick kind of people, but that’s what they were and it was fascinating.
 So she pulled herself up by her bootstraps and became who she became.”